antistereov/singularity-core/docs/docs/guides/auth/securing-endpoints.md

 * `/api/cool-stuff/for-admins` that only admins can see.

 You fetch the cool stuff using `CoolStuff.forEveryone()` and `CoolStuff.forAdmins()`.
-Therefore, you already know that the service method that provides the cool stuff for admins should already only be accessible for admins.
+The endpoint that publishes `CoolStuff` that should only be visible by `ADMIN`s should therefore be secured.

 You can implement it this way: